-In 1998 the voters of the San José-Evergreen Community College District passed a bond initiative to secure funding for building and remodeling facilities on both campuses.
+In 1998 the voters of the San José-Evergreen Community College District passed a bond initiative (Measure I)to secure funding for building and remodeling facilities on both campuses.
 This was followed by the passing of a second bond (Measure G) in 2004, a third bond (Measure G) in 2010, and the most recent bond (Measure X) in 2016.
-These bonds, coupled with state funds and private donations, have revitalized the infrastructure of both Colleges, District Office, and the College Extension.
-Among other amenities, District students can now enjoy new, state-of-the art libraries with learning resource labs and technology centers, innovative student services facilities and programs, new classrooms and science labs on both campuses, career and technical education labs and equipment, refurbished athletic and physical education facilities, modern student centers with bookstores, dining areas, math and science buildings, automotive technology center, fitness and physical education centers, and spaces for meeting and studying.
+These bonds, coupled with state funds and private donations, Have revitalized the infrastructure of both Colleges, District Office, and the College Extension.
+Among other amenities, District students now enjoy new, state-of-the art libraries with learning resource labs and technology centers, innovative student services facilities and programs, new classrooms and science labs on both campuses, career and technical education labs and equipment, refurbished athletic and physical education facilities, modern student centers with bookstores, dining areas, math and science buildings, automotive technology center, fitness and physical education centers, and spaces for meeting and studying.
 One of the oldest colleges in the California community college system, SJCC is virtually being rebuilt and is becoming one of the most modern facilities in the system.

 San José – Evergreen Community College District currently serves approximately 20,000 students each semester.